 Japanese Art in the World

-Social design is a practice that addresses social issues through artistic creation.
+Social design is a practice that addresses social issues through artistic invention.
 It seeks to enhance the aesthetic quality of everyday life, prioritizing social impact over economic gain.
 Awareness of social design has grown since the second half of the 20th century, driven by a growing emphasis on the social responsibility of designers.
 The course will cover contemporary initiatives in Japan.
 In this course, students will explore the principles of social design, analyze relevant cases, and develop project proposals, culminating in a final poster presentation.
 Through this course, students will gain insight into the practice of social design while also understanding the characteristics of Japanese society.

-01 : Design History 02 : Social Design 03 : Case Analysis
+01 : Design History

 Oct.
 1 (Wed.)